openharmony/docs/en/application-dev/napi/native-relational-store-guidelines.md

 ## How to Develop

-1. Obtain the OH_Rdb_Store instance and create a database file.
+1. Obtain an OH_Rdb_Store instance and create a database file.

+   The **dataBaseDir** variable specifies the application sandbox path.
+In the stage model, you are advised to use the database directory.
+For details, see the **databaseDir** attribute of [Context](../reference/apis/js-apis-inner-application-context.md).
+In the FA model, there is no interface for obtaining the database sandbox path.
+Use the directory of the application.
+For details, see **getFilesDir** of [Context](../reference/apis/js-apis-inner-app-context.md).

    Example: